The Complete Guide to Flights in Vanuatu

 Unity Airlines has built quite a reputation for reliable charter services throughout Vanuatu and beyond.
 Their all-weather aircraft can reach any airport in the country, plus international destinations like New Caledonia, Fiji and the Norfolk Islands.

-What we love about Unity's VIP charter service is their Piper Chieftain aircraft.
-It seats up to nine passengers in air-conditioned comfort, with soundproofing that makes conversations actually possible during flight (which you'll seriously appreciate if you've ever taken flights in small aircraft in the South Pacific).
+Their Piper Chieftain aircraft seats up to nine passengers in air-conditioned comfort, with soundproofing that makes conversations actually possible during flight (which you'll seriously appreciate if you've ever taken flights in small aircraft in the South Pacific).

 Popular routes include Port Vila to Santo, Tanna, Norsup, Lonorore and Longana, though they'll happily arrange flights to other Pacific islands upon request.